Henrik Zetterberg

 Henrik Zetterberg ([ˈhɛ̌nːrɪk ˈsɛ̂tːɛrˌbærj]; born 9 October 1980) is a Swedish former professional ice hockey forward.
-He played his entire National Hockey League career with the Detroit Red Wings of the National Hockey League (NHL), for whom he would serve as captain for his final six seasons.
+He played his entire National Hockey League career, from 2002 to 2018, with the Detroit Red Wings of the National Hockey League.

-Bursting onto the scene as a rookie in the 2002-03 NHL Season, Zetterberg would finish 2nd overall in votes for the Calder Memorial Trophy as the League's top rookie.
+Bursting onto the scene as a rookie in the 2002–03 NHL season, Zetterberg would finish 2nd overall in votes for the Calder Memorial Trophy as the League's top rookie.
 Along with winning the Stanley Cup in 2008, Zetterberg won the Conn Smythe Trophy as the Most Valuable Player of the 2008 Stanley Cup playoffs.
 He won gold medals in the 2006 Ice Hockey World Championships and 2006 Winter Olympics, as part of the first team to ever win both tournaments in the same year, also making him a member of the Triple Gold Club.
-Zetterberg will be inducted into the IIHF Hall of Fame in 2023.

 Playing career

 Timrå IK

-Zetterberg started his youth league career playing games for the Njurunda Sports Club, as did Fredrik Modin.
+Zetterberg was born in Njurunda, Sundsvall Municipality.
+Zetterberg started his youth league career playing games for Njurunda SK, as did Fredrik Modin.
 In 2008, the club renamed their arena—until then known as Njurunda Ishall—to Modin & Zetterberg Hall in their honor.
 When Zetterberg was 15 years old he left Njurunda for Timrå IK.

 Zetterberg caught the attention of the Red Wings' Assistant General Manager Jim Nill and Director of European Scouting Håkan Andersson during a tournament in Finland.
 While Andersson was trying to point out Mattias Weinhandl, Nill could not help noticing "this little Zetterberg guy who always seemed to have the puck."

 Zetterberg was selected by the Detroit Red Wings 210th overall in the seventh round of the 1999 NHL Entry Draft.
 Detroit was under criticism at the time for "mortgaging its future", trading away many of its earlier picks in the 1999 Draft.
 After playing for Timrå IK of the Swedish Elitserien for the 2000–01 and 2001–02 seasons, Zetterberg signed his entry-level contract on 16 May 2002.
 Zetterberg came to Detroit to play his rookie season in the NHL in the 2002–03 season.